 - Total Hip Replacement

 Physical therapy (also physiotherapy) is a health profession that assesses and provides treatment to individuals to develop, maintain and restore maximum movement and function throughout life.
-This includes providing treatment in circumstances where movement and function are threatened by ageing, injury, disease or environmental factors.
+This includes providing treatment in circumstances where movement and function are threatened by aging, injury, disease or environmental factors.

 The Physiotherapist utilizes various gadgets to aid treatment like Interferential Therapy, Ultrasound, and Short wave Diathermy.
 He or she may also utilize various exercises to strengthen groups of muscles, or stretch groups of muscles, which are tight.